LaunchCodeEducation/data-analysis-curriculum/content/installations/terminal-setup/_index.md

 A **terminal** is a program that runs a shell which allows the user to enter commands.

-The **command-line** is any interface that allows the user to enter text-based commands.
+The **command-line** is an interface that allows the user to enter text-based commands.
 The **terminal** is an example of a command-line interface.
-Many programs and software have their own command-line interface in order to interact with them.
-For example **git** is a version control tool that has its own command-line interface that you will be using throughout the course.
+Many programs and software have a command-line interface to interact with them.
+For example **Git** is a version control tool that has its own command-line interface that you will be using throughout the course.
 {{% /notice %}}

 {{% notice blue Note "rocket" %}}